cuiyongbo/hello-world/my_wiki/languages/english_notes_8.rst

 | Usage: his progress was retarded by his limp.
 | Definition: a mentally handicapped person (often used as a general term of abuse). [智障]
 |
+| handicap
+| Definition: act as an impediment to.
+| Usage: lack of funding has handicapped the development of research.
+| Usage: without a good set of notes you will handicap yourself when it comes to exams.
+| Usage: a criminal conviction is a handicap and a label that may stick forever. [一日为贼,终生为贼]
+|
 | jackass
 | Definition: a stupid person.
 | Synonyms: moron.